Professor of Clinical Medicine and Director of Rheumatology Fellowship Program at University of Missouri School of Medicine, USA

 United States

-Prof. Chokkalingam Siva, a distinguished physician, professor, and academic, has made significant contributions to rheumatology.
+Prof. Chokkalingam Siva, a distinguished physician and professor, has made significant contributions to rheumatology.
 With extensive education and training, including a degree from Montana State University, he holds key roles at the University of Missouri School of Medicine.
 Prof. Siva's expertise spans clinical practice, leadership in academia, active involvement in professional organizations, and prolific research.
 His commitment to patient care, education, and advancing the field of rheumatology solidifies his status as a luminary in the medical community.

-Prof. Chokkalingam Siva is a distinguished physician and academic whose contributions have left an indelible mark on the field of rheumatology.
-Holding a plethora of qualifications and certifications, Prof. Siva's journey in medicine began at Chengalpattu Medical College, University of Madras, India, where he obtained his MD degree.
-He further pursued a Master of Science in Microbiology at Montana State University before embarking on his residency in Internal Medicine at institutions such as St. Joseph's Hospital/Marshfield Clinic in Marshfield, Wisconsin, and SUNY-Health Science Center in Syracuse, New York.
-Prof. Siva's thirst for knowledge led him to complete a fellowship in Rheumatology at the esteemed St. Louis Veterans Affairs Medical Center affiliated with Washington University School of Medicine in St. Louis, Missouri.
+Prof. Chokkalingam Siva is a distinguished physician and academic whose contributions have made a lasting impact on the field of rheumatology.
+He began his medical journey at Chengalpattu Medical College, University of Madras, India, where he obtained his MD degree.
+He later pursued a Master of Science in Microbiology at Montana State University before completing his residency in Internal Medicine at St. Joseph’s Hospital/Marshfield Clinic in Marshfield, Wisconsin, and SUNY Health Science Center in Syracuse, New York, USA.
+Driven by a strong commitment to medical advancement, Prof. Siva went on to complete a fellowship in Rheumatology at the esteemed St. Louis Veterans Affairs Medical Center, affiliated with Washington University School of Medicine in St. Louis, Missouri.

-Prof Siva's expertise extends to more than 30 years, and he currently serves as a Professor of Clinical Medicine within the Division of Immunology and Rheumatology at the University of Missouri School of Medicine.
-Prof. Siva's academic prowess is undeniable.
-His tenure in academia spans several prestigious appointments, including Program Director for the Rheumatology Fellowship Program and Co-Director of the Gordon C. Sharp Antinuclear Antibody Laboratory at the University of Missouri Health Care.
-Prof. Siva's expertise extends beyond clinical practice, as evidenced by his joint faculty appointment in the Department of Pathology & Anatomical Sciences.
+With more than 30 years of expertise, Prof. Siva currently serves as Professor of Clinical Medicine within the Division of Immunology and Rheumatology at the University of Missouri School of Medicine.
+His academic career includes several prestigious appointments, including Program Director of the Rheumatology Fellowship Program and Co-Director of the Gordon C. Sharp Antinuclear Antibody Laboratory at the University of Missouri Health Care.
+His expertise also extends beyond clinical practice through his joint faculty appointment in the Department of Pathology and Anatomical Sciences.

-Prof. Siva's commitment to advancing the field of rheumatology is exemplified through his active involvement in professional organizations such as the American College of Rheumatology and the American College of Physicians.
-He has contributed significantly to research, garnering numerous grants and serving as Principal Investigator in various clinical trials aimed at exploring novel treatment modalities for rheumatoid arthritis and osteoarthritis.
-Prof. Siva's dedication to education is evident in his role as a mentor to medical students, residents, and fellows, guiding them through the complexities of rheumatic diseases and fostering their growth as future healthcare professionals.
+Prof. Siva’s commitment to advancing rheumatology is reflected in his active involvement in leading professional organizations, including the American College of Rheumatology and the American College of Physicians.
+He has made significant contributions to research, securing numerous grants and serving as Principal Investigator in clinical trials exploring novel treatment approaches for rheumatoid arthritis and osteoarthritis.
+His dedication to education is equally evident through his mentorship of medical students, residents, and fellows, helping guide the next generation of healthcare professionals in the understanding and management of rheumatic diseases.

-In addition to his academic pursuits, Prof. Siva is a prolific author, with an extensive list of publications in peer-reviewed journals.
-His research covers a wide array of topics, ranging from the clinical management of rheumatic diseases to pharmacogenomics and patient-centered care approaches.
-Prof. Siva's passion for knowledge dissemination extends to his involvement in editorial work and national organizational activities, where he actively contributes to shaping the discourse in his field.
+In addition to his clinical and academic roles, Prof. Siva is a prolific author with an extensive body of publications in peer-reviewed journals.
+His research spans a broad range of topics, including the clinical management of rheumatic diseases, pharmacogenomics, and patient-centered care.
+He is also actively involved in editorial work and national organizational activities, contributing to the continued development and advancement of rheumatology.

 Division of Immunology and Rheumatology, University of Missouri School of Medicine